KacyUmana/cse15l-lab-reports/LabReport5.md

 __Student__

 Hi!
 I'm having some trouble in getting my tests to pass for the file ListExamples.java.
-The output makes me believe that the problem has something to do with the structure of the list.
+The output makes me believe that the problem has something to do with the structure of the list, such as they are not merging as expected or sorted correctly but I'm not entirely sure.

 __TA__